 Option #1: FlytBase SDK and API

 FlytBase, the popular ’Internet of Drones‘ (IoD) platform offers their SDKs and APIs for developers to build drone control apps.
 There are several advantages of their platform, for e.g., unified APIs, interoperability, drone simulator, and enterprise-level scalability.

 Additionally, the platform works with all prominent sensors, cloud services, and devices.
 The security in this platform is of enterprise-grade.
-The company also has a suite of drone application solutions, for e.g., security and surveillance, delivery, fleet management, warehouse management, etc. You might find one solution for your business use case.
+The company also has a suite of drone application solutions, e.g., security and surveillance, delivery, fleet management, warehouse management, etc. You might find one solution for your business use case.
 Check out their solutions here.

 To access their SDKs and APIs, you first need to register with FlytBase.
-They have a few core products, for e.g.:
+They have a few core products, e.g.:

 - FlytOS: The intelligence component on an abstract layer over the hardware.

 - FlytCloud: Their cloud infrastructure offers telemetry, control, and video/payload data from the drone.